snowtigger/Chef-dev-test/README.md

 I love :coffee: :tea:, and :beer:.

-I also love :car: "airplane:, and :ship:
+I also love :car: :airplane:, and :ship: